- Eligibility Conditions to Buy an HDB Resale Flat

 HDB Flat Eligibility (HFE) Letter and Resale Process

-The HDB Flat Eligibility (HFE) letter application process consists of two steps that must be completed within 30 calendar days of each other.
+The HDB Flat Eligibility (HFE) letter application process consists of two steps that must be completed within 30 calendar days of each other:

-Step 1 and 2: Obtain an HDB Flat Eligibility (HFE) Letter
+Steps 1: Obtain an HDB Flat Eligibility (HFE) Letter

 Firstly, apply for an HDB Flat Eligibility (HFE) letter on My Flat Dashboard for a holistic understanding of your housing and financing options before proceeding with your home-buying process.
 The HFE letter will inform you upfront of your eligibility to purchase a resale flat, as well as the amount of CPF housing grants and the amount of HDB housing loan you are eligible for.